seanmoakes/ClassicToHybrid/README.md

 Comment out the logic in Health.cs so you are left with a class that inherits from Monobehaviour and has a public float variable called Value.
 Check that your game still works.
 If it does, delete the commented out code and move on to the next task.

+#### Finishing RemoveDeadSystem.cs

+We need to find and include the other factors which kill gameObjects.
+Going out of bounds results in death, as does the death of the player.
+Out of bounds whilst addressed the Enemy.cs logic, doesn't appear to be a factor in the hybrid project, but we will attempt to implement it anyway.